 Our Guide to exterior cladding

-If you want to clad a garden office or garden building with wood grown in the UK, either larch or Douglas fir are good choices.
+If you want to clad a garden office or other garden building with wood grown in the UK, either larch or Douglas fir are good choices.
 Larch is used in boat building ans is known to last for years because of its high resin content.

 Cedar, though mainly an imported wood, is another popular cladding choice.
 Cedar is quite a soft wood and can damage easily if knocked.